mg-04/mg-04.github.io/_articles/vlsi/sram.md

 We chose a 4-in-1 **NAND-NOT** layout that fits neatly within four SRAM rows and scales naturally with predecoding.

-The drawback?
+> The drawback?
 Kind of huge in width.
 It will be better for *this* project if we can put them to a more squared shape.
+{: .notice--warning}

 The idea is simple:
 1. Spam M3 horizontal wires for all signals and power (Yes they fit)